Dog licences and ownership

 You can be arrested by a Garda if you:

-• Obstruct a dog warden in the course of their work.
+• Obstruct a dog warden in the course of their work

-• Refuse to give your name and address to a dog warden.
+• Refuse to give your name and address to a dog warden

-• Give a false name and address to a dog warden.
+• Give a false name and address to a dog warden

-Barking, fouling or stray dogs
+Nuisance barking, dog fouling and stray dogs

 My neighbour's dog won't stop barking.
 What can I do?